Top 10 Edible Flowering Plants for Home Cooks to Grow

 Many annuals and perennials produce pretty blossoms that you can also harvest for culinary purposes.
-Before you pick and start munching, keep a few things in mind before adding edible flowering plants to your garden.
-First off, be sure to identify plants and make sure they are safe to eat and are pesticide-free.
+Before you pick and start munching, keep a few things in mind before adding edible flower plants to your garden.
+First off, be sure to identify plants correctly and make sure they are safe to eat and are pesticide-free.
 Pick newly opened flowers in early morning or evening, when they are plumped with moisture and at their tastiest.
 Finally, before you use the flowers, remove the stems, stamens and pistils, which are bitter, and check carefully for any insects or disease.
-Flavorful flowers—with sweet to savory nuances—make these 10 plants essential ingredients in a well-seasoned cook’s garden.
+Flavorful blossoms—with sweet to savory nuances—make these 10 edible flower plants essential ingredients in a well-seasoned cook’s garden.

 (Tropaeolum majus, annual)